kajla/errorpages/readme.md

-# Nice HTML error pages for your webserver
+# Nice error pages for your webserver

 The goal of this project is to give you (the server operator) a drop in solution for user friendly error pages.
 No more excuses for lame black and white error pages.